storesafe/cordova-sqlite-storage/README.md

 This version branch is now used to develop Android platform version without dependency on JAR or NDK library artifacts for testing on `cordova-android@7`.

-**NOTICE:** Workaround solution for [BUG 666 (litehelpers/Cordova-sqlite-storage#666)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666) (possible transaction issue after window.location change change with possible data loss) is incorrect in this version branch as discussed in [this BUG 666 comment](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666#issuecomment-343757398) and may continue to suffer from a possible data loss risk.
-New workaround solution described in [this newer BUG 666 comment](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666#issuecomment-350159666) is available in newer version branches.
-New workaround solution to bug 666 will cause selfTest to fail on Android ref: <https://github.com/litehelpers/Cordova-sqlite-storage/pull/730>

 NOTE: This version branch has some additional known [issues fixed in newer version branches](#issues-fixed-in-newer-version-branches).

 <!-- END About this version branch -->